Healing The Divides in Our Communities and Society One Conversation at a Time

 See registration link below.

-One of the main goals of this Across The Aisle group experience is to demonstrate and spread the idea of an empathic structure in conversation that leads to connection, healing, wellbeing, cooperation and the emergence of new creative possibilities.
+One of the main goals of this Across The Aisle group experience is to demonstrate and spread the idea of empathic structure in conversation leading to understanding, connection, healing, wellbeing, cooperation and the emergence of new creative possibilities and solutions.
 The simple essence of this empathic structure is: taking turns speaking and listening in mindful awareness, focusing on understanding rather than agreement, and dropping down into connection with what we share in common — our human feelings, needs, and wants.

 All are invited to participate in the group conversation (see The Process below), and you are also welcome to just listen and witness without speaking if you choose.